Insurance / Managed Care

 Other good information to know about insurance and counseling:

-current emotional disorder, such as depression, anxiety, etc.
+current emotional problem, such as depression, anxiety, etc.

 * What is not covered?
 They may not cover couples counseling,